 - Joins are used to retrieve data from multiple tables based on a common column.

-- Equi Join and Non-Equi Joins are types of Inner Joins.
+- Equi Join in SQL and Non-Equi Joins in SQL are types of Inner Joins.

 - Equi Join in SQL is used to retrieve data from multiple tables using an equality condition with the WHERE clause.